 “The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for a newer and richer experience.” ~Eleanor Roosevelt

 “What is the purpose of life?”
 This is a question that keeps many awake at night, philosophers and deep thinkers alike.
-Depending on who you ask, you might get a series of responses that intend on answering that question.
+Depending on who you ask, you might get a series of responses that intend to answer that question.
 Ask a ‘motivational speaker’, and they might say that the purpose of life is to “realise the best version of yourself and embrace it with confidence,” or something along those lines.
 Ask your parents, and they might say that the purpose is to get a job, buy a house, have kids and ‘get settled’.
 Ask a friend, and they might say the purpose is to ‘be happy’, ‘get rich’, or ‘find love’.
 Ask a barista, and they might say the purpose is to get through a busy Monday morning without spilling coffee on themselves.

 One might approach this question from an exploratory perspective, hoping to have a discussion; or one might be looking for a definitive answer, to find out what it is that they are ‘meant’ to do.
 Philosophy is filled to the brim with dichotomies, trichotomies, dilemmas, and paradoxes that can make for entertaining conversation.
 This particular question: “What is the purpose of life?” is another such example because the question itself…is invalid.

-The Answer Lies in the Question
+The answer lies in the question

 ‘Purpose’ can be defined as the reason for which something is done.
 It’s why we do whatever we do.
 Upon closer examination, we can see that it essentially is that simple, and even simpler if we take it literally.
 For example, your ‘purpose’ at this moment in time is to read this blog post, because you chose to open it.
 If you like whatever I've written so far, you will continue to do so.
 If you don’t, you’ll close this page and do something else.
 A few moments later, you might get hungry, and then your purpose will be to eat something to satiate yourself.
 Zoom in a little, and we can get even more granular.
 If you’re eating something crunchy, your ‘purpose’ will be to bite it multiple times to make it easy to swallow.
 If you spill something on your clothes, your purpose will be to clean it up…..assuming you don’t like stains, and so on.
-Similarly, when you feel sleepy, your purpose may change to wanting to fall asleep, or if you’re a night owl, have a red bull and power through some work.
+Similarly, when you feel sleepy, your purpose may change to wanting to fall asleep, or if you’re a night owl, have a Red Bull and power through some work.
 You get the idea.

 When put this way, a natural reaction may be: “Well, yes but this is not what I’m referring to when I say ‘purpose’.
-I mean something more than this, something better than this, more meaningful, etc.
+I mean something more than this, something better than this, more meaningful, etc.”

 If that’s the case, here’s another example to illustrate the point with two ideas of purposes, a ‘long’ purpose, and a ‘short’ purpose.

 Let’s say P is an average employee doing a 9-5 job that he doesn’t enjoy.
 He has friends and a decent social life, nothing exorbitant.
 He feels compelled to do the work he does to make a living but believes that he isn’t meant for this.
 He feels that he is ‘meant’ to do something more.
-Then, P suffers a tragic death of a loved one due to cancer, and after grieving and reflecting, tells himself that his ‘purpose’ is to help with cancer treatment, and sets out to become an oncologist.
+Then, P suffers the tragic death of a loved one due to cancer, and after grieving and reflecting, tells himself that his ‘purpose’ is to help with cancer treatment, and sets out to become an oncologist.
 He believes that this is what he is ‘meant’ to do, this is his ‘long’ purpose.

 Of course, no hospital is going to hire P just on this belief alone, he needs to acquire the education, skills, and experience to become an oncologist.
 Depending on where P is located, the steps may slightly differ, but the overarching process will be the same.
-P’s short purpose will be to get a bachelor’s degree in a relevant field, which will include further short purposes to attend class, study and pass his exams.
+P’s short-term purpose will be to get a bachelor’s degree in a relevant field, which will include further short-term purposes to attend class, study and pass his exams.
 After that, P’s short purpose will change to attending medical school, followed by licensing, internal medicine residency, an oncology fellowship, board certification, optional specialisation, and obtaining a license to meet state requirements.
-Each of these has its own individual short purposes to ensure he achieves them.
+Each of these has its short purposes to ensure he achieves them.
 Let’s say P gets through it all and after many years of hard work and study, finally becomes an oncologist, assuming his ‘long’ purpose doesn’t change.

 As a practising oncologist, P now believes he can finally do what he set out to do by helping diagnose and treat cancer.
-P works at a hospital and meets patients and does what he wanted to do, but for how long?
+P works at a hospital meets patients and does what he wants to do, but for how long?
 P realises that he can’t work 24/7 as a doctor, treating and diagnosing patients.
 Patients have to go home, he has to go home.
 He has to eat, sleep, look after his family, meet with friends, everything he had before he decided to become a doctor.

-If P believed his ‘purpose’ was to become a doctor and help people, and as a doctor, he is able to work for 9 hours a day, then how would we classify P’s activities in the remaining 15 hours of the day?
+If P believed his ‘purpose’ was to become a doctor and help people, and as a doctor, he can work for 9 hours a day, then how would we classify P’s activities in the remaining 15 hours of the day?
 Every moment spent eating, drinking, socialising, and sleeping is full of short and immediate purposes that he needs to do to live his life.
 He cannot live a satisfied, happy life without food, water, shelter and company, so would we say that he’s not fulfilling his purpose in those moments because he isn’t helping people?

 This mere play of words is a common way in which we trick our minds into believing we are ‘meant’ to do something else when in reality, the truth is that we just don’t like part of what we’re currently doing.